 The Jefferson County Business Lobby advocates as the unified voice of 3,000 Jefferson County businesses for public policies that strengthen our business climate.

-- Jefferson County’s growing economy and population is putting immense strains on our infrastructure, leading to congestion and delayed maintenance.
-CDOT has a $3 billion backlog of road projects statewide.
-Colorado is one of the few states in the nation not dedicating state General Fund dollars to transportation infrastructure.
-The Colorado legislature must find new sources of funding for transportation in the short, medium and long-term.
+- Jefferson County’s growing economy and population is putting immense strains on our infrastructure, leading to congestion and deferred maintenance.
+Colorado faces a $9 billion backlog of road projects statewide.
+The Colorado legislature must fund basic transportation needs first in the budget and continue to find new sources of funding for transportation in the short, medium and long-term

 Attracting and Retaining Skilled Employees

-- The shortage of skilled employees in Jefferson County and around the State is actually dampening economic growth.
+- Colorado’s skilled worker crisis is now acting as a brake on economic growth.
 Our high schools and institutions of higher education must graduate more Coloradans equipped to thrive in today’s economy.

-- Colorado’s crisis in affordable, or even attainable, housing will impair Jefferson County’s ability to attract and retain businesses and the employees that make them successful.
-The Legislature must reform the State’s construction litigation laws that are limiting housing choices and driving up housing costs in Colorado.
+Colorado’s crisis in affordable, or even attainable, housing will impair Jefferson County’s ability to attract and retain businesses and the employees that make them successful.
+The Legislature must continue to focus on the public policy drivers behind high housing costs

-- While Jefferson County’s economy is strong, the legislature must ensure effective economic development incentives and a balanced regulatory and litigation climate if we are to withstand future downturns.
+- While Jefferson County’s economy is strong, the legislature must ensure effective economic development incentives and a balanced regulatory framework if we are to withstand future downturns.
+This includes passing legislation providing small businesses with the ability to cure minor rule violations before facing a fine.